joshuaharris1103/FoodFactor/README.md

 FoodFactor is a social media platform for food enthusiasts to share and discover new recipes.
 Users can sign up, log in, and create a profile.
 They can then create, read, update, and delete recipes, and share them with others.
 Users can also search for recipes based on keywords, ingredients, or categories.

 # Technologies Used
-FoodFactor is built using the following technologies:
+FoodFactor is built using the MERN stack of technologies:
-- Django: Python web framework
+- MongoDB for the database
-- Django REST framework: toolkit for building APIs with Django
+- Express.js for the server
-- PostgreSQL: database management system
+- React.js for the client
-- Bootstrap: front-end framework
+- Node.js for the backend
-- HTML, CSS, JavaScript: front-end languages
+- Bootstrap 5 for the UI

 # User Interactions and Features:
 ### As A User You will be able to: